lucianafalcon/Engineering_Portfolio/README.md

-📌 This is a repository of engineering practical assignments I have developed.
+📌 A showcase of my engineering projects and technical work.
+This repository includes examples of my experience in electronics, highlighting both my academic and practical expertise.
+It offers insight into my problem-solving abilities and creative approach to engineering challenges.

 ## 1. MOSFET Memory Cell Programming